ImperialCollegeLondon/sharpy/docs/source/content/casefiles.rst

     For simulating wings with dynamic sweep by a local rotation around the z axis, the aerodynamic grid needs to warp to account for this.
 To create a smooth warp, it can be preferred to gradually change the sweep (and therefore chord to maintain the "same" geometry) at elements around the discontinuity.
-This paramter sets the sweep per node using this parameter to scale the input angle.
+This parameter sets the sweep per node using this parameter to scale the input angle.
 If not included, it will be ignored when generating the aerodynamic grid and have no effect.